 Gradually I had seen more and more of D, (the disc-spinning guy) My two former travelling companions were ready to move on.
 I needed to decide whether to go with them or to wait for D. I had decided I would wait for D,

 In the meantime I had been invited to a meal by the guy, who was running the place where I was staying.
 He had seemed very nice but I had felt uneasy at the prospect of being left totally alone (The camp was now empty.) with him, in such an unfamiliar environment.
+By the way he had very little but was happy and generous with what he had.

 I had packed up my rucksack and pretended to depart with my friends.
 Somehow I had ended up staying at the same place as D.